dblock/code.dblock.org/_posts/2023/2023-06-06-getting-started-with-vector-dbs-in-python.md

 Let's use their Docker container for this example.
 Make sure you [configure Docker with at least 4GB RAM](https://docs.docker.com/desktop/settings/mac/#resources) (check with `docker info | grep "Total Memory"`).

 {% highlight bash %}
+docker pull vespaengine/vespa
 docker run --detach --name vespa --hostname vespa-container \
   --publish 8080:8080 --publish 19071:19071 \
   vespaengine/vespa
 {% endhighlight %}

-This container listsens on port `8080` for search and and ingestion APIs and on `19071` for configuration APIs.
+This container listens on port `8080` for search and ingestion APIs, and on `19071` for configuration APIs.

 Vespa encapsulates the concept of a schema/index in an application that needs to be defined and deployed, so it is not as straightforward as the previous example.

-To create a new application with a sample vector schema we need to create a `settings.xml` file with the overall application properties and a `schema.md` file with the definition of our schema.
+To create a new application with a sample vector schema we need to create a `settings.xml` file with the overall application properties, and a `schema.md` file with the definition of our schema.
 For this example, let's create the following directory structure.

 {% highlight shell %}
 vector-app/